 ***This post originally appeared in Quinns Quill Munster News

-6 replies on “An honest experience of living in Whistler”
+6 thoughts on “An honest experience of living in Whistler (Written by a local)”

 One and two bedroom rentals for $1500 and $1800?
 I also lived there for two years and this was unheard of, unless you’d been lucky enough to secure the place years ago.
 These days, $2000 for a studio maybe 😏